El Nido, Palawan: Extent and scope

 The El Nido-Taytay Managed Resource Protected Area is the largest marine sanctuary in the Philippines.
 Its protected area status accords the areas of El Nido and portions of its neighboring town of Taytay a place among the eight priority sites in the country in need of conservation.
 The protected area covers a total of 903.21 square kilometers, of which 40% are terrestrial and 60% marine.

-The provincial government has mobilized its citizenry to actively participate in various environmental conservation and protection programs, such as the "Bantay Gubat" for forest protection, and the "Bantay Dagat" for marine life preservation.
-Patrolling within the protected areas, especially in the marine zones is regularly conducted with the help of the World Wildlife Fund - Philippines that allocates funds to support said activity.
-Another logistic support is by the concerned municipal governments.
-The Palawan Council for Sustainable Management (PCSD) provides legal assistance during the litigation of cases filed by the Protected Area Office (PAO).
+The provincial government has mobilized its citizens to participate in environmental conservation and protection programs, such as "Bantay Gubat" for forest protection and "Bantay Dagat" for marine life preservation.
+Patrolling within the protected areas, especially in the marine zones, is regularly conducted with the help of the World Wildlife Fund - Philippines that allocates funds to support said activity.
+The relevant municipal governments provide additional logistical support.
+The Palawan Council for Sustainable Management (PCSD) offers legal assistance during the litigation of cases filed by the Protected Area Office (PAO).